 As their intriguing and sometimes unorthodox predictions are self-explanatory, we give them below without further commentary and in alphabetical order of surname.

-Professor Joshua Bamfield, Director, Centre for Retail Research:
+Professor Joshua Bamfield, Director, Centre for Retail Research, Newark/UK:

 The trends are increasingly about retailers becoming editors and advisors to consumers, using consumer data to make firm recommendations to customers, and particularly exploiting consumer excitement about smartphone-enabled retailing.

 In the UK, retailers will be starting the process of re-imagining their businesses, based on authority in the marketplace, omnichannel, rethinking their cost structures and optimum store numbers (i.e. planned reductions in both), and developing new formats and approaches for the new disengaged and frankly cynical consumer."